stonepros/stone/doc/mgr/dashboard.rst

 .. note::

-  You must restart Ceph manager processes after changing the SSL certificate and key.
-This can be accomplished by either running ``ceph mgr fail mgr`` or by disabling and re-enabling the dashboard module (which also triggers the manager to respawn itself)::
+  You must restart Stone manager processes after changing the SSL certificate and key.
+This can be accomplished by either running ``stone mgr fail mgr`` or by disabling and re-enabling the dashboard module (which also triggers the manager to respawn itself)::

-    $ ceph mgr module disable dashboard
+    $ stone mgr module disable dashboard
-    $ ceph mgr module enable dashboard
+    $ stone mgr module enable dashboard

 .. _dashboard-host-name-and-port: